Our Dental Services

 Try to remove the object with floss.
 Guide the floss carefully to avoid cutting the gums.
 If you’re not successful in removing the object, go to the dentist.

 Do not move the jaw.
 Secure the jaw in place by tying a handkerchief, necktie, or towel around the jaw and over the top of the head.
 If swelling is present, apply cold compress.
-Go immediately to hospital emergency room.
+Go immediately to the hospital emergency room.